 (Retired) A private online discussion area for your team to share short messages.
 We developed Co-op at Harvest to give our distributed team a bit of a watercooler to gather around.
 An interesting shared cache solution was built to integrate with Harvest at as high a speed as possible.

-Built with Luke Francl, Follow Cost measures how frequently people tweet.
-This helps you make informed choices about who to follow on Twitter.
+(Retired) Built with Luke Francl, Follow Cost measured how frequently people tweet.
+This helped you make informed choices about who to follow on Twitter.
 Fun not only due to its usefulness, but also my first chance to experiment with Sinatra.
 I also created a userscript to bring Follow Cost into the Twitter web UI.

-I enjoy playing softball in the summer and I found managing the bits and pieces tedious.
-Scorebooker is an elegant way to quickly enter stats and schedules for your team.
-Rails has helped me build this site quickly, and jQuery provides fine-tuning for user interactions.
+(Retired) I enjoy playing softball in the summer and I found managing the bits and pieces tedious.
+Scorebooker was an elegant way to quickly enter stats and schedules for your team.
+Rails helped me build this site quickly, and jQuery provided fine-tuning for user interactions.